An official website of the United States government

 NAVAL BASE GUAM

-NAVAL BASE GUAM (June 10, 2025) - Sailors assigned to the Virginia-class fast-attack submarine USS Minnesota (SSN 783) conduct mooring operations at Naval Base Guam, June 10, 2025.
-Assigned to Commander, Submarine Squadron 15, based at Polaris Point, Naval Base Guam, the Minnesota is one of five forward-deployed fast-attack submarines.
+NAVAL BASE GUAM (August 24, 2025) The Los Angeles-class fast-attack submarine USS Annapolis (SSN 760) transits Apra Harbor Naval Base Guam, Aug.
+24, 2025.
+Assigned to Commander, Submarine Squadron 15, based at Polaris Point, Naval Base Guam, the Annapolis is one of five forward-deployed fast-attack submarines.
 Renowned for their unparalleled speed, endurance, stealth, and mobility, fast-attack submarines are the backbone of the Navy’s submarine force.
 Regarded as apex predators of the sea, Guam’s fast-attack submarines serve at the tip of the spear, helping to reaffirm the submarine force's forward-deployed presence in support of a free and open Indo-Pacific.
 (U.S. Navy photo by Lt.
 James Caliva)

 Share